'Radical' COVID Testing Plan Could Offer A 'Return To Normal,' Journalist Says

 "The key problem in the pandemic is we don't know who's contagious," Madrigal says.
 "And because of that, it is very hard to really grind transmission down to nothing."

-For his latest article for the Atlantic, Madrigal talked with public health experts, including Harvard epidemiologist Michael Mina, who cite the potential benefits of widespread testing for the virus with a simple, at-home saliva test that uses a paper strip similar to a home pregnancy test.
-Such a test would be less accurate than the current PCR test for COVID, but it would offer results in minutes — rather than days.
+For his latest article for the Atlantic, Madrigal talked with public health experts, including Harvard epidemiologist Michael Mina, who cite the potential benefits of widespread testing for the virus with a simple rapid tests.
+Such a test would be less accurate than the current PCR test for COVID, but it could offer results in minutes — rather than days.

 "We have a lot of tests in the United States now, but they're pretty expensive and they actually take a while, generally speaking, to come back," Madrigal says.
 "What we really need is something that [provides results in] minutes so that you know before you leave your house: 'Am I contagious?' "